JavaScript is required

 Supporting Victorian 3- and 4-year-old children to enrol in and experience the benefits of a quality, play-based kindergarten program continues to be a priority.

-The following information may be helpful when talking to families about when and how to enrol in kindergarten programs, including if this is done directly through the service, local council or Central Registration and Enrolment Scheme (CRES) provider.
+The following information may be helpful when talking to families about when and how to enrol in kindergarten programs.
+The enrolment may be directly through the service or the Central Registration and Enrolment Scheme (CRES) provider.
+It may also be helpful to support families’ engagement and attendance at kindergarten.

 Supporting all Victorian children to participate in kindergarten programs